-- 5) For individuals over 18 years of age with homocystinuria suspected to be caused by CBS deficiency and for monitoring therapy in those with confirmed CBS deficiency, total homocysteine testing in plasma MEETS COVERAGE CRITERIA. - 6) Plasma free homocysteine testing DOES NOT MEET COVERAGE CRITERIA.
+- c) Screening for hypermethioninemia in dried blood spots. - 2) When the initial screening test result exceeds the cut-off level of methionine, a repeat dried blood specimen submitted to the newborn screening program, or a quantitative plasma amino acid analysis and analysis of plasma total homocysteine MEETS COVERAGE CRITERIA. - 3) For the diagnosis of phenotype variants of classic homocystinuria due to CBS deficiency, the pyridoxine (B6) challenge test MEETS COVERAGE CRITERIA. - 4) For individuals over 18 years of age with homocystinuria suspected to be caused by CBS deficiency and for monitoring therapy in those with confirmed CBS deficiency, total homocysteine testing in plasma MEETS COVERAGE CRITERIA. - 5) Plasma free homocysteine testing DOES NOT MEET COVERAGE CRITERIA.